|Table of contents|

-Zinc is a metal with malleability and ductility whereas Phosphorus, Sulphur and Oxygen are non-metals which lack malleability and ductility
+Solution: Zinc is a metal with malleability and ductility whereas Phosphorus, Sulphur, and Oxygen are non-metals that lack malleability and ductility.

 (a) All metals are ductile.